rest-feeds/rest-feeds/ADRs.md

 The page limit is defined by server and should be set sized reasonable based on the payload size.
 The actual page limit may vary for different pages.

-This this is simple, protects the server from too large data loads and DoS, enables caching and enables the server to choose optimized storage systems.
+This is simple, protects the server from too large data loads and DoS, enables caching and enables the server to choose optimized storage systems.

 Feed endpoints _may_ choose to support a `limit` query parameter, e.g. for low bandwidth clients.
 The server _may_ ignore or override the limit.
 The server _should_ always bound the upper limit.